I’ve had this cute Easter bunny bag made and photographed for a couple of months now and I’ve been anxiously waiting to share it with you!

 The best part is that this Easter bunny bag is a cinch to make with NO sewing!
 My friends at Oriental Trading Company sent me some very inexpensive pre-made drawstring bags that were perfect for this project.

 This post contains affiliate links for your convenience.
-I make a very small percentage if you make a purchase at no extra cost to you to cover my blog expenses.
+I make a very small percentage if you make a purchase at no extra cost to you.
 Thank you!

 Easter Bunny Bag DIY